williamscale/williamscale.github.io/_projects/ercot-load-prediction.markdown

 ![Model 2](https://williamscale.github.io/attachments/ercot-load-prediction/m2.png)

-### Assumptions
+# Assumptions

+Outliers are checked via Cook's Distance as shown below.

 ![CD Model 2](https://williamscale.github.io/attachments/ercot-load-prediction/cd_m2.png)

 The three highest points correspond to the three days of the training set with much colder daily maximum temps than the rest of the data.
 January 15-17 were 3 of the 4 coldest daily highs in the entire year.
 Removing some outliers should be considered.
 Ideally, more winter data would be available to determine how rare these cold days are.

 From the fitted values vs. residuals plot below, we can see the constant variance and linearity assumptions are satisfied.
 The residuals are centered around 0 and there does not appear to be any heteroscedasticity.
 There may be some independence assumption deviation with potential clusters at the lower end of the fitted values.
-However, it doesn't seem too severe.
+Again, it doesn't seem too severe.

 ![Fitted vs. Residuals M2](https://williamscale.github.io/attachments/ercot-load-prediction/fitted_resid_m2.png)

 The normality assumption holds as shown by the histogram and QQ plots below.

 ![Hist Residuals M2](https://williamscale.github.io/attachments/ercot-load-prediction/hist_resid_m2.png)

 ![QQ M2](https://williamscale.github.io/attachments/ercot-load-prediction/qq_m2.png)

 ## Model Comparison